 New members are always welcome to join our parish.
 Call the Parish Office for registration information.
 Membership is necessary for anyone interested in our Religious Education and Sacraments programs and for anyone wishing to be a sponsor for Baptism or Confirmation.

-the 7 AM Mass until
+7 AM Mass until 11 AM What is Eucharistic

 Adoration?
 Eucharistic Adoration is the spiritual